-Members are required to hold shares in the Co-operative.
-For new Members joining the Co-operative, the current minimum shareholding is 30,000 shares and the current maximum shareholding is 20% of the nominal value of issued Share Capital of the Co-operative, except in accordance with section 289 of the Act.
+All members are required to currently hold shares 30,000 shares in the Co-operative.
+The current maximum shareholding is 20% of the nominal value of issued Share Capital of the Co-operative, except in accordance with section 289 of the Act.